Skip to Main Content

 Sign in to Scopus

 In order to set up an alert within a database you must first register with that database.

 Go to the library databases page.
 This page will open in a new tab or window.
 You can click on Scopus and open the database

-To register first click on the Register button in the upper right corner of the Scopus home page.
+First click on the Sign In button in the upper right corner of the Scopus home page.

 Enter Cold Spring Harbor Laboratory as your institution.
 Then enter your CSHL email.

 Click the link in your email to sign into your Scopus Account.

 Once you are signed in to your Scopus account click on the bell icon on the righthand side of the top menu bar.